cwhiii/Obsidian_Plugin-CSV_as_MD/README.md

 # Obsidian Plugin: Edit CSV files

+## OBSOLETE!
+2022-10-27: Please see: [Obsidian Custom File Extensions Plugin](https://github.com/MeepTech/obsidian-custom-file-extensions-plugin), and use that instead.

+---
 Stole this from https://github.com/deathau/txt-as-md-obsidian, with miniscule changes.

 A plugin for [Obsidian](https://obsidian.md) which allows editing of csv files as if they were markdown.